Xata/mw-website-dev/content/articles/dropping_pelican.md

 Use Pelican if you're building a blog.
 It's a really cool Python static site generator.

 But this project wasn't about finding a "better" solution.
 It was pure nostalgia.
 I wanted that geocities feeling of just making something without learning a framework first.
 I want the internet to be fun and owned by individuals again (ironic since I'm hosting this on GitHub Pages).

-You can check out the source on my GitHub.
-The entire generator fits in one file.

 Thank you so much for reading!